Swimming Holes in New Jersey

 Frequently Asked Questions

-How many swimming holes are in NJ?
+How many swimming holes are in New Jersey?

-Which swimming holes in NJ are free?
+Which swimming holes in New Jersey are free?

-Based on the conditions reported across NJ's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across New Jersey's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-14 officially managed sites in NJ typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+14 officially managed sites in New Jersey typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.